 Pursuant to Government Code Section 65583(a)(5), transitional and supportive housing types are required to be treated as residential uses and subject only to those restrictions that apply to other residential uses of the same type in the same zone.
 The City's municipal code allows supportive housing and transitional housing by right in all residential districts.
 In the Rural Residential (RR) and Single-Family Residential (R-1) districts, a minor use permit is required for the construction of new multifamily supportive or transitional housing units in an RR or R-1-6 zoning district, similar to construction of a new traditional multifamily unit in an RR or R-1-6 zone.
 The construction of new multifamily supportive housing units does not require a minor use permit when the proposed use meets each of the requirements of Government Code Section 65651.
 A new supportive or transitional housing use occupying an existing multifamily residence in an RR or R-1-6 zoning district is a permitted use requiring only a zoning clearance.
-The City has included Program H-34-38 to allow for develop a processing procedure to allow for the approval of 100 percent affordable developments that include a percentage of supportive housing units, either 25 percent or 12 units, whichever is greater, witho a conditional use permit or other discretionary review in all zoning districts where multi-unit an mixed-use development is permitted (Government Code Section 65651(a) the approval of 100 perce affordable developments consistent with Government Code Section 65583(c)(3).
+The City has included Program H-38 to develop a processing procedure to allow for the approval of 100 percent affordable developments that include a percentage of supportive housing units, either 25 percent or 12 units, whichever is greater, without a conditional use permit or other discretionary review in all zoning districts where multi-unit and mixed-use development is permitted (Government Code Section 65651(a).